oottppxx/enigma2/plugins/README.md

 * [AutoOff](https://github.com/oottppxx/enigma2/tree/master/plugins/autooff) attempts to stop any service after the box goes to standby, and optionally tries to resume the service afterwards - apparently some images don't do it by default, so if you want to confirm, just activate debug and check the debug log.
 It also supports running commands when entering and exiting standby.

-* [Budweiser](https://github.com/oottppxx/enigma2/tree/master/plugins/budweiser) is a simple (and still experimental) audio dubber/PiP.
+* [Budweiser](https://github.com/oottppxx/enigma2/tree/master/plugins/budweiser) is a simple (and still experimental) audio dubber/PiP: watch a service/channel, mute its sound, enable sound from an external source (e.g., mp3 stream) and optionally introduce a delay to try and synchronize audio and video.

 * [Buzzz](https://github.com/oottppxx/enigma2/tree/master/plugins/buzzz) is a local M3U proxy for TheHive.